-Cosmo Sarson’s Angel of Brighton
+Cosmo Sarson’s Angel Mural in Brighton

 A memorial to his late father, Timothy Sarson.
 The work was unveiled almost a year to the day that he passed away.
 It depicts a winged woman leaping in mid air ascending against a striking background of gold.
 Wearing what appears to be a sheet which she holds to her chest whilst it trails away towards the floor.
 It’s folds rippling in the wind.

-This is the Angel!
+This is the mural of the Angel!
 Painted by hand using normal paint and brushes.
 It is Cosmo’s preferred way of doing things.
 Trained in the more traditional methods of painting there isn’t a spray can in sight.
 Instead he has chosen to take the studio outside.
 The canvas just isn’t placed on an easel in a studio anymore.
 Here it has become the wall, accessed by cherry picker.
 Probably a little bit more chilly but still employing the same techniques and still holding true to his method.

 Cosmo describes himself as a jobbing artist!
 Working on film sets doing set decoration and backdrops as a part of the day job.
 It means that dependent on the movie, he could be asked to do anything.
 A period drama or a grungy gangster flick, each film would need a different style and present a different challenge.
 With that in mind going large scale for something like the Angel doesn’t present that much of a problem